viamrobotics/docs/docs/fleet/control.md

 ---
 title: "Machine Control Interface"
 linkTitle: "Control Interface"
-weight: 45
+weight: 80
 type: "docs"
-description: "A machine is an organizational concept, consisting of either one or multiple parts working closely together to complete tasks."
+description: "Use the Viam app control tab or the Viam mobile app to monitor and remotely operate your machines."
 tags: ["fleet management", "control", "app"]
 images: ["/fleet/control.gif"]
 ---

-Once you have [configured components and services](/configure/) for your machine, you can test, monitor, and remotely operate them from the **CONTROL** tab in the [Viam app](https://app.viam.com) or the [Viam mobile app](/fleet/#the-viam-mobile-app).
+Once you have [configured components and services](/configure/) for your machine, you can test, monitor, and remotely operate them from the **CONTROL** tab in the [Viam app](https://app.viam.com) or the [Viam mobile app](/fleet/control/#control-interface-in-the-viam-mobile-app).

 ## Control interface in the Viam app